latchset/jose/doc/ronn/jose-jwe-dec.1.md

 binary form external to the JWE itself, the ciphertext can be loaded using the `-I` parameter.

+Please note that, when specifying the `-O` option to output the plaintext, plaintext output begins before ciphertext validation.
+Therefore, you must check the return value of the command before using the data.

 ## OPTIONS

 * `-i` _JSON_, `--input`=_JSON_ :